 A secondary goal of this study is to characterize the acoustics of relatively understudied phonation types.
 Researchers investigating the acoustic differences across phonation types have shown that spectral tilt and noise measures are successful at distinguishing breathy, modal, and creaky phonation types, which minimally involve engagement of the vocal folds (Gordon & Ladefoged, 2001; Garellek & Keating, 2011; Keating et al., 2011).
-Yet languages can contrast other phonation types, notably vowels with a harsh quality, which can show engagement of the ventricular folds, the aryepiglottic folds, tongue retraction, pharyngeal narrowing, in addition to irregular vocal fold vibration (Edmondson et al., 2001; Edmondson & Esling, 2006; Miller, 2007; Moisik & Esling, 2011; Moisik et al., 2014).
-Indeed, !Xóõ has 'pharyngealized' vowels, which are phonetically both pharyngealized and creaky.
-It also 'strident' vowels, which are characterized by their harsh quality (Ladefoged, 1983; Traill, 1985; Ladefoged & Maddieson, 1996; Naumann, 2016).
+Yet languages can contrast other phonation types, notably vowels with a harsh quality, which can show engagement of the ventricular and aryepiglottic folds, tongue retraction, and pharyngeal narrowing, in addition to irregular vocal fold vibration (Edmondson et al., 2001; Edmondson & Esling, 2006; Miller, 2007; Moisik & Esling, 2011; Moisik et al., 2014).
+Indeed, !Xóõ has "pharyngealized" vowels, which are phonetically both pharyngealized and creaky.
+It also has "strident" vowels, which are characterized by their harsh quality (Ladefoged, 1983; Traill, 1985; Ladefoged & Maddieson, 1996; Naumann, 2016).

-The acoustic characteristics of the pharyngealized and harsh 'strident' vowels in !Xóõ are still unclear.
-Based mostly on visual inspection of spectrograms, pharyngealized vowels have been characterized as having irregular voicing (and even sustained vocal fold closure), raising of F1 and F2, lowering of F3, a diminution of energy around 400-700 Hz (Traill, 1985; Ladefoged & Maddieson, 1996).
-Based on spectrograms of words produced by the author himself, Traill (1986)

-shows that the harsh vowels (i.e., those with the 'sphincteric' mechanism in its most constricted state) can be produced by a sequence of weak breathy voicing followed by voiceless noise and low-frequency pulsing.
-And investigating the spectrograms from recordings of four speakers saying one word, Ladefoged & Maddieson (1996, pp. 310-313) describe the 'strident' vowels as being irregular and noisy, with a particularly raised second formant (relative to the pharyngealized vowels) but lowered F3.
+The acoustic characteristics of the pharyngealized and harsh "strident" vowels in !Xóõ are still unclear.
+Based mostly on visual inspection of spectrograms, pharyngealized vowels have been characterized as having irregular voicing (and even sustained vocal fold closure), raising of F1 and F2, lowering of F3, and a diminution of energy around 400-700 Hz (Traill, 1985; Ladefoged & Maddieson, 1996).
+Based on spectrograms of words produced by the author himself, Traill (1986) shows that the harsh vowels (i.e., those with the "sphincteric" mechanism in its most constricted state) can be produced by a sequence of weak breathy voicing followed by voiceless noise and low-frequency pulsing.
+Investigating the spectrograms from recordings of four speakers saying one word, Ladefoged & Maddieson (1996, pp. 310-313) describe the "strident" vowels as being irregular and noisy, with a particularly raised second formant (relative to the pharyngealized vowels) but lowered F3.

 Similar phonation types in other Khoisan languages have been more thoroughly studied.
-Like creaky voice, 'epiglottalized' or 'pressed' voice in Ju|'hoansi has lower H1-H2 and higher noise relative to modal voice (Miller, 2007), as well as F1 raising, higher-formant lowering, a creaky 'interrupted' (i.e., rearticulated) quality and longer duration (Snyman, 1977a,b).
-We might therefore expect pharyngealized and 'strident' vowels in !Xóõ to share these attributes.
-But articulatory configurations associated with harsh voice qualities - mainly constriction of the ventricular folds and epilaryngeal tube, and aryepiglottic trilling - have shown other acoustic attributes, including higher H1-H2, a decrease in noise (in the case of aryepiglottic constriction with no trilling), and formant raising (Laver, 1994; Ladefoged & Maddieson, 1996; Gordon & Ladefoged, 2001; Samlan & Kreiman, 2014).
-Overall then, it remains unclear how the pharyngealized and 'strident' vowels in !Xóõ are realized acoustically.
+Like creaky voice, "epiglottalized" or "pressed" voice in Jul'hoansi has lower

+H1-H2 and higher noise relative to modal voice (Miller, 2007), as well as F1 raising, higher-formant lowering, a creaky "interrupted" (i.e., rearticulated) quality, and longer duration (Snyman, 1977a, 1977b).
+We might therefore expect the pharyngealized and "strident" vowels in !Xóõ to share these attributes.
+However, articulatory configurations associated with harsh voice qualities - mainly constriction of the ventricular folds and epilaryngeal tube, as well as aryepiglottic trilling - have shown other acoustic attributes, including higher H1-H2, a decrease in noise (in the case of aryepiglottic constriction with no trilling), and formant raising (Laver, 1994; Ladefoged & Maddieson, 1996; Gordon & Ladefoged, 2001; Samlan & Kreiman, 2014).
+Overall, then, it remains unclear how the pharyngealized and "strident" vowels in !Xóõ are realized acoustically.